LaudateCorpus1/failplan2020/README.md

 > Having agreed in advance performance payments up to September 2018, it is not clear how the Department will incentivise performance in the franchise year from September 2017 to September 2018.

-Charles Horton (the CEO of GTR) has now resigned, but will apparently still be paid for his notice period.
+Charles Horton (the CEO of GTR) has now resigned, but will apparently still be paid for his notice period but only work a small part of it.

+## What should GTR be doing to make this better?

+Obviously it'd be nice if they would run a reliable timetable that was at least at the same level as the pre-May 20th timetable.

+Until they can do that, they should be putting a lot more effort into communicating properly:
+ - Produce a proper timetable containing the trains they can run reliably so people can plan ahead.
+ - Make sure that the trains they add at short notice are advertised properly so they don't run half-empty.
+ - Add more staff to the Twitter team and to Customer Services so they can keep up with the obvious demand given the current situation.

+## Should GTR lose the franchise immediately?

+Taking the franchise away from GTR would mean that all the operational staff would transfer to the Government.
+While this wouldn't immediately fix the problems, it would make it much easier to lobby politicians directly for changes and improvements.
+It would also show Govia and their parents Go-Ahead group and Keolis, as well as other franchise operators, that there are real penalties for failure.

 ## I've got another question or answer, how can I add it to this FAQ?